ikromin/jphotoframe/README.md

 `java -Xms32m -Xmx32m -jar jphotoframe.jar&`

+Alternatively copy the *jphotoframe.jar* file to the same directory as the *run.sh* (after building using ant) and execute the *run.sh* script instead.

 Make sure that there is a *lib* directory with the *slf4j-api-1.7.2.jar* and *yahoo-weather-java-api-1.2.0.jar* files inside it.
 The directory structure should look like this: